- Search The Registry

 *Black Catholicism is celebrated on this date in c 100.
 Catholicism in African America comprises Black people, beliefs, and practices in the Catholic Church.

-Several early Church Fathers were also native to Africa, including Clement of Alexandria, Origen, Tertullian, Athanasius, Cyril of Alexandria, Cyprian, and Augustine.
+Early Church Fathers were also native to Africa, including Clement of Alexandria, Origen, Tertullian, Athanasius, Cyril of Alexandria, Cyprian, and Augustine.
 Saints Perpetua and Felicity and Saint Maurice (as well as his military regiment), early martyrs, were also African.
 There have also been three African popes: Victor I, Melchaides (a martyr), and Gelasius I. The vast majority of these Patristic-era figures resided in North Africa, where various Christian communities thrived until the Muslim conquests of the region.
 The Muslim takeover of Southern Spain (Al-Andalus) forced a significant Catholic community into North Africa, specifically Morocco; these individuals constituted the Mozarabic tradition.

 There were multiple early Christian kingdoms in Africa, which emerged in Ethiopia (then Aksum).
 Around this same era, however, there were also three Nubian Christian kingdoms, all of which were conquered and left little trace of their former glory; scholars have since recovered some of their histories.
 Due to the Chalcedonian Schism in the 5th century, however, most of this Eastern (African) Christianity became divorced from Catholicism very early on.
-Prior to the dawn of the Middle Passage, Catholic Christianity in West Africa, the region that would produce virtually all of the individuals ending up in America as slaves, were primarily limited to converts borne from early white-European missionary contact especially in the Kongo region.
+Before the dawn of the Middle Passage, Catholic Christianity in West Africa, the region that would produce virtually all of the individuals ending up in America as slaves, was primarily limited to converts from early white-European missionary contact, especially in the Kongo region.
 Roughly a century before Europe made contact with what would become the United States, the Portuguese entered the Kongo and began to make converts and engage in trade; there was also some limited slave trading between the European power and their new African colleagues.